erhant/crypto-notes/content/modern-cryptography/1-introduction.md

 ---
-title: "Introduction"
+title: 'Introduction'
-desc: "We meet symmetric ciphers, and get to know the plaintext, ciphertext and key spaces.
-We also provide a quick background of ciphers from history."
+desc: 'We meet symmetric ciphers, and get to know the plaintext, ciphertext and key spaces.
+We also provide a quick background of ciphers from history.'
 order: 1
-tags: ["background"]
+cat: 'modern-cryptography'
 ---

 ```mermaid